robertwilkinson9/ts-REST-api-for-mongodb/README.md

 Typically the mongodb service is started

-For each frontend we start the backend, then the backend service
+For each frontend start the backend

 e.g.

 <code>kubectl apply -f desk-backend.yaml</code>

+then start the backend service

+e.g.

 <code>kubectl apply -f desk-backend-service.yaml</code>

-Then run
+then run

 <code>./write_frontend_yaml.sh <name of backend></code>

-Then the frontend can be applied and started.
+then the frontend can be applied and started.

 e.g.

 <code>kubectl apply -f desk-frontend.yaml</code>

+It is not possible for the TS code to resolve the symbol used by Kubernetes to identify resources so we resolve the names to IP addresses outside the code.
+There are probably much better ways of achieving this, but until then the above is effective.

 Some example yaml files are in the kubernetes directory alongside a script to write the appropriate frontend yaml file, our application can not see the ENV variables apart from those we prefix with VITE_ so we build the frontend yaml file here.
 It would be better to use the ENV variables, but ...